 And we saw DOLPHINS, guys.
 You can’t beat kicking off your weekend like that!

 Go strawberry picking

 I’m not sure I’ve been berry picking since I was a kid, and I’m also not sure I’ve had as much fun in ages as I did that Saturday morning out at Cullipher Farm.
+This is the perfect way to spend Spring Break in Virginia Beach.
 And no I don’t always try and match my scenery, but hey, it helped!